JohnGr8/JohnGr8/README.md

 ### Hi there 👋

+### I'm just a half-wit software developer who like the rest of them , thinks he knows more than the other f'wits.
+So in short there is really nothing to see here!!

 <!--
 **JohnGr8/JohnGr8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.